nicolasdb/docker-learning-journey/levels/level1-basics.md

 >_ We're detecting signs of a distribution network.
-   These artifacts weren't meant to exist in isolation - they're nodes in something bigger.
+   These artifacts weren't meant to exist in isolation - they're nodes part of something bigger.

 >_ A stable resonance point could let us preserve their data... but we need to understand their